Stick to the training with satellite data

 The trackers have become an integral part of the game for today’s top clubs.
 JOHAN Sports strives to make their system affordable for sports teams on all levels.
 At SCHC both the men’s and women’s first teams make use of the trackers and a limited number of trackers are made available to the coordinators of the youth teams.

-“Personally, I consider the technology a must at the highest level and in recent years I have really seen the usage of GPS technology become mainstream within most professional clubs.”
+“Personally, I consider the technology a must at the highest level and in recent years I have really seen the usage of satellite tracking technology become mainstream within most professional clubs.”